ibm-js/deliteful/docs/ToggleButton.md

 |class name/selector|applies to|
 |----------|----------|
-|d-checked|CheckBox and checkmark nodes in checked state
+|d-checked|Checkbox and checkmark nodes in checked state

 <a name="events"></a>
 ## Element Events